bruderstein/PythonScript/docs/source/scintilla.rst

    ``startPosition`` is the binary position to start the search.
 Use :meth:`editor.positionFromLine` to get the binary position from the (zero indexed) line number.
+The startPosition needs to be smaller than the endPosition.

    ``endPosition`` is the binary position to end the search.
 Use :meth:`editor.positionFromLine` to get the binary position from the (zero indexed) line number.

-   If ``maxCount`` is not zero or None, then the search stops as soon as ``maxCount`` matches have been found.
+   If ``maxCount`` is a positive integer number, then the search stops as soon as ``maxCount`` matches have been found.
+Otherwise all matches that could be found.

 .. method:: editor.getCurrentWord()